 The Global Financial crisis experienced in 2008 saw the private banking and wealth management sectors struggle for survival.
-This struggle was as a result of a decline in the global high net worth individuals’ assets.
+This struggle was as a result of a decline in the global affluent individuals’ assets.
 The introduction of Fintech, however, came as an opportunity for private banking institutions and wealth management firms to resurge by increasing their market share and wallet portfolio.

 To maintain the high net worth of individuals who are now more informed and want to be involved in investments decision making, the private banking and wealth management sectors are required to adapt to the technological revolution.
 The most important features of this innovation include artificial intelligence, application programming interface, mobile banking, cybersecurity, and the Internet of Things.
 These technologies have transformed our ways of living across the globe, and financial institutions are not spared either.

 Next generation of private banking organisations, such as Fortu, are working to provide more accessible banking services by introducing application programming interfaces (API’s).
 Mobile banking, on the other hand, offers frictionless banking while adding to the cashless banking options.
 Artificial intelligence is the technology behind the automated processes, such as chatbots.
 Much as AI cannot fully replace manual functions, it manages repetitive roles.

 One of the main concerns in the digitization process has been the security of the information in possession of the banking institutions.
 This move calls for more innovation in authentication methods to include features such as voice and face recognition.
 Finally, is the Internet of Things which will allow for the integration of services.
 A client will be able to get all banking services from a central location or better still from their gadgets.
 The financial institutions, on the other hand, will be able to analyze their clients’ needs and provide them with tailor-made solutions and services.